 Associate Director, Education and Training - John D. Crispino, PhD, MBA

-The Associate Director for Education and Training is appointed by and reports to the Director of the Lurie Cancer Center.
-The position is responsible for oversight and coordination of the Center's extensive professional education and training programs, including regional and national symposia.
+The associate director for Education and Training is appointed by and reports to the director of the Lurie Cancer Center.
+The position is responsible for oversight and coordination of the center's extensive professional education and training programs, including regional and national symposia.
 Public education programs are also organized by this division throughout the year.
-Intramural programs include weekly Lurie Cancer Center Grand Rounds, a weekly Tumor Cell Biology Seminar Series, an annual two day Distinguished Lecturer, annual Berlin Lecture, and an annual Scientific Poster Session.
-In addition to oversight of education programs, the Associate Director also oversees training activities for the Lurie Cancer Center.
-This includes coordinating the activities of students in the Cancer Biology track of the Integrated Graduate Program on the Chicago Campus, providing oversight for the training grants administered by the Lurie Cancer Center and coordinating efforts with other training programs such as Northwestern University's Medical Scientist Training Program and Master of Public Health Program.
-The Associate Director for Education and Training also directs significant philanthropic resources in support of graduate training.
-As a member of the Executive Committee and Leadership Group, the Associate Director for Education and Training also plays a key role in setting strategic direction, policy and priorities for the Cancer Center.
+Intramural programs include weekly Lurie Cancer Center Grand Rounds, a weekly Tumor Cell Biology Seminar Series, an annual two-day distinguished lecturer, the annual Berlin Lecture and an annual Scientific Poster Session.
+In addition to oversight of education programs, the associate director also oversees training activities for the Lurie Cancer Center.
+This includes coordinating the activities of students in the Cancer Biology track of the Integrated Graduate Program on the Chicago campus, providing oversight for the training grants administered by the Lurie Cancer Center and coordinating efforts with other training programs, such as Northwestern University's Medical Scientist Training Program and Master of Public Health Program.
+The associate director also directs significant philanthropic resources in support of graduate training.
+As a member of the Executive Committee and Leadership Group, the associate director plays a key role in setting strategic direction, policy and priorities for the cancer center.